IntelRealSense/realsense-ros/README.md

-# Intel® RealSense™ SDK for Linux ROS Samples, for Intel RealSense R410 camera
+# ROS* support for Intel® RealSense™ R410 camera

 ## Features
-These samples illustrate how to develop OSRF&reg; ROS* applications using the Intel® RealSense™ R410 camera.
+This package illustrates how to develop OSRF&reg; ROS* applications using the Intel® RealSense™ R410 camera.

-*Note:* This is pre-release software, please read the known issues below
+**Important:** This is pre-release software, please read the known issues below

+**Note:** This pre-release software requires Intel RealSense R410 camera FW 5.6.4.0 or newer.
+A warning message will be displayed if the software finds camera FW that is older.

 ## Installation Instructions